CELMA-project/PhD-dissertation/README.md

 Submitted to the Technical University of Denmark on March 6th 2017.

-To be defended in Lyngby on May 19th 2017.
+Defended in Kongens Lyngby on May 19th 2017.

 ## Abstract